DrugLib.com — Drug Information Portal

 In 4312 patients undergoing PTCA for treatment of unstable angina in 2 randomized, double-blind studies comparing Angiomax to heparin, Angiomax patients exhibited lower rates of major bleeding and lower requirements for blood transfusions.
 The incidence of major bleeding is presented in Table 3.
 The incidence of major bleeding was lower in the Angiomax group than in the heparin group.

 Table 3.
-Major Bleeding and Transfusions: All Patients 1
+Major Bleeding and Transfusions in BAT Trial (all patients)1

 1 No monitoring of ACT (or PTT) was done after a target ACT was achieved.